danielsmag/PyData/docs/README.md

+# Python Library Template Documentation
 ## Getting Started

 ## Overview
-This project is a FastAPI application developed by **Michael Liav** from the Platform Team.
-It serves as a web application with a focus on providing a robust API and a user-friendly interface.
+This project is example library developed by **Michael Liav** from the Platform Team.
+It releases a simple package for python which recives a name as input and prints Hello {name}

 # Getting started